agabhi017/Learning-C-/Classes vs Structs/Readme.md

 #Classes vs Structs

 ### Classes
+* Classes can be simply thought of as methods with a hidden parameter.
+The parameter being the instance of that class or the object.
 * Classes allow us to create custom data types by grouping variables/attributes and then adding functionalities(functions/methods) on top of them.
 * Classes do not actually help us achieve something which cannot be written otherwise.
 They are a functionality to make our code more organized syntactically and easy to follow.
 * By default the `visibility` of the variables and the methods inside the classes is private.